krth8/HA-Popup-view/README.md

 Header text for your popup.
 Leave empty for a clean, title-free look.
 **Example:** "🌤️ Weather Dashboard"

-### ⚡ Animation Speed
+### ⚡ Animation Duration
-How fast the popup appears/disappears
+The time it takes for the popup to fully appear
 - **Smooth:** 300ms
 - **Snappy:** 100ms
 - **Instant:** 0ms
-- **Range:** 0-2000ms in 50ms steps

 ### ⏱️ Auto-Close Timer
 Popup closes automatically after this time.
-Includes idle detection!
+Includes idle detection that resets on user interaction.
-Set to 0 to keep open until manually closed.
-**Range:** 0-300 seconds in 5 second steps

 ### 🌫️ Background Blur
 Creates a frosted glass effect behind the popup.
 Adds depth and focus to your popup content.

 ### 📏 Maximum Height
 Limits how tall the popup can grow.
 Content smaller than this will auto-fit perfectly.
-**Range:** 10-100% in 5% steps

 ### 📍 Screen Position
 Where the popup appears on your screen: